A gentle beginning for children—and their parents/caregivers.

 The young child is still closely connected with their parents and when the parent is present they will look to you first for guidance and boundaries.
 We will step in at times when we feel we can be helpful or if safety is an issue, however each parent (or caregiver) must be aware of and supervise their child.

 It is important to remember that these young ones are just beginning to learn social skills.
 The concept of sharing will only come slowly and cannot be expected until 4 or 5 years of age.
 The children are in the process of learning and practicing these social skills as we are practicing parenting skills.
-We all need
+We all need patience and compassionate understanding.

 Even at this stage, children can often work out differences themselves, if we give them a chance.
 Therefore, we suggest that you not intervene too quickly (unless safety is an issue) and when necessary, try stating what you observe; “I see you both want the ball,” and perhaps adding, “I wonder if there is another ball.”